Contract To Close

 The Lender prepares the Closing Disclosure (previously known as HUD) which is a line by line detailed itemization of all fees being paid for by the Seller and Buyer.
-You will receive a copy 3 days before closing.
-It will advise you of the amount of proceeds you will receive from the sale of your home.
-You may receive a check or they can wire it directly to your account so the funds are available immediately.
+You will receive a copy 3 days before closing and you MUST acknowledge receipt of it.
+We cannot close with less than 3 days notice to you.
+It will advise you of the amount of money you need to bring to closing.
+ALL FUNDS BROUGHT TO CLOSING MUST BE A CERTIFIED CHECK MADE PAYABLE TO THE TITLE COMPANY!

-Its closing day!
-The Buyer will do a walk through of the home to ensure all agreed upon repairs were done and that the home is in clean and presentable condition.
-The closing will take place at the Title Company.
-The address to the Title Company is at the top of Page 2 on your contract.
-Closings normally take about an hour total for both parties, but only about 15 minutes for the Seller.
+A walk through of the home is scheduled prior to closing to ensure all agreed repairs were done and that the home is in clean and presentable condition.
+The closing will take place at the Title Company!
+The address of the Title Company is at the top of Page 2 on your contract.
+You will need to bring that cashier’s check and your driver’s license to the closing.
+Closings normally take about an hour – there is a lot of paperwork!